-Deerfield High School is a public high school in Deerfield.
+Deerfield High School is a public high school in Highland Park.
 The principal of Deerfield High School is Ms. Audris Griffith.
-1,645 children attend Deerfield High School and identify mostly as White, non-Hispanic; Asian/Pacific Islander; and Hispanic.
-0% of the Deerfield High School students have "limited English proficiency."
-0.4% of the 1,645 students here are classified as "economically disadvantaged", and 2% have subsidized lunches.
+1,645 students attend Deerfield High School and identify primarily as White, non-Hispanic; Asian/Pacific Islander; and Hispanic.
+0% of the Deerfield High School students are "limited in English proficiency."
+0.4% of the 1,645 students here are classified as "economically disadvantaged", and 2% get reduced lunch prices.
 The ratio of students to teachers at Deerfield High School is 15:1.
 Chicagoland Jewish High School is one of the nearest high schools.

 - Ceramics sculpture

 - Video film production